FayeDel/FayeDel/README.md

 In between studying, I code by day, and I game or take photos at night (or draw, or write, or research... yeah I have a lot of hobbies).
 I joined Github to experiment with my ideas :) (though most of my projects are not even on GitHub for my own references)

 - 🔭 I’m currently working on a really bulky project that aims to help users.
-(Private right now)
+(Private right now, but it will be released soon.)
-- 🌱 I’m currently learning hardware coding (and moreso just upload them instead of keeping those to self) like WASM at the moment
+- 💬 Ask me about Python or Java/JS and/or generic discord bot development, I won't mind assisting.

-- 📫 How to reach me: Go to a repo that's public and pull up an issue. :)
+- 📫 How to reach me: Go to a repo that's public and pull up an issue. :) (Contact info releasing soon.)

+![DeltaX's GitHub stats](https://github-readme-stats.vercel.app/api?username=DeltaXWizard&count_private=true&show_icons=true&theme=radical)
+![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=DeltaXWizard&count_private=true&show_icons=true)

 **NOTE: (Metrics below are not representative of skill.
 Rather, they're Github-based metrics, and most of the HTML/CSS origin from one project anyway.)**

-![DeltaX's GitHub stats](https://github-readme-stats.vercel.app/api?username=DeltaXWizard&count_private=true&show_icons=true&theme=radical)
-![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=DeltaXWizard&count_private=true&show_icons=true)

 <!--
 **DeltaXWizard/DeltaXWizard** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.